andrewtbanks/GroundWaterTutor/README.md

 Download directory as a .zip file.
 Extract the contents of the file anywhere and run GroundWaterTutor_setup.exe to install GroundWaterTutor and the Matlab RUNTIME (9.3) support libraries.
-Read the installation instructions carefully.
+During installation, you will be presented with some basic instructions.
+Follow these instructions carefully .

 # GroundWaterTutor - An Interactive Computer Module for Groundwater Education
 ## Developed by Andy T. Banks and Mary C. Hill